 Myth #6: You’re a bad person for giving your baby up for adoption

 It breaks my heart to hear a women say she’s afraid others will think she’s a bad person for giving a baby up for adoption.
 As a birth mother, I can say for certain that I asked myself the same thing.
-I was sure that I would be judged by my family, my community, and any future family I might have.
+I was afraid people would judge me.
 Over the years, I have come to realize that giving up my baby doesn’t make me a bad person.
-It’s by far the hardest thing I’ve ever done, and I could only do it for someone I loved as much as I love him.
-I wasn’t ready or able to give my son the best, so I chose something better for him: his adoptive parents.
+It’s by far the hardest thing I’ve ever done.
+I could only do it for someone I loved as much as I love him.
+I wasn’t ready or able to give my son the best.
+As a result, I chose something better for him: his adoptive parents.
 I know in my heart that I’m not a bad person for making this choice.
 Read my story here.